Manio1109/ctf-writeups/challenges/thm-padelify/writeup.md

 | /php.ini       | 403    | Blocked       |
 | /server-status | 403    | Blocked       |

+/config is blocked by the firewall but /logs is not.

+**explanation why this works with mozilla/5.0?**

 ---

 ### 4. Log File Analysis
+I went to /logs and found error.log and there was some interesting information.
 ```lua
 /logs/error.log
 ```